samapriya/Clip-Ship-Planet-CLI/README.md

-                        WRS PathRow file to AreaOfInterest.JSON file with structured query for use with Planet API 1.0 activate            Tool to query and/or activate Planet Assets aoiupdate           Allows users to batch update assets using a directory with json or list of json(Sends updates on Slack if slack key added)
-    idlist              Allows users to generate an id list for the selected item and asset type for example item_asset= PSOrthoTile analytic/PSScene3Band visual.
+                        WRS PathRow file to AreaOfInterest.JSON file with structured query for use with Planet API 1.0 activate            Tool to query and/or activate Planet Assets idlist              Allows users to generate an id list for the selected item and asset type for example item_asset= PSOrthoTile analytic/PSScene3Band visual.
 This is used